pcawte/AgDev/README.md

 - `crt0.src` problem fixed with return value from `exit()` or `_Exit()` not being properly returned to MOS

+25/07/2023

+- Exit handler added to print error / exit message at end of program.
+This is required if program returns non-zero, as MOS interprets this as one of various file errors.

+  - Added in `crt0.src`

+  - If not required (to slightly shorted the code) can be disabled setting `LDHAS_EXIT_HANDLER:=0` in `makefile`

+    - `makefile.mk` has been updated to include the exit handler by default

+  - `stdlib.h `updated to include 3 exit codes

+    - EXIT_SUCCESS

+    - EXIT_FAILURE

+    - EXIT_ABORT

+  - Added test/exit to test/demonstrate the functionality

 ### To-Do:

 - Testing / validation